Samukat/Data3001G2/README.md

 Performances in motorsports are dictated by a range of key factors regarding the braking, turning and throttle of the vehicle, where each plays a critical role in determining the final lap time.
 Often shaped by the split-second decisions made by drivers at specific sections of the track, turns are one such crucial point as they present opportunities for overtaking.
 As even microsecond differences can dictate differences in these outcomes, minimising the time required to pass through these zones becomes essential, especially in competitive contexts such as Formula One races.

 Previous research on optimal driving strategies has often relied on simple simulations or narrow datasets.
 In this project, we analyse a **Formula One simulation** with a high-resolution dataset capturing vehicle behaviour through Turns 1 and 2 at the Melbourne Albert Park circuit.
-Our primary aim is to determine the optimum behavioural car conditions (i.e. braking, throttle, steering) at which the vehicle exits Turn 2, based on the time to reach a fixed distance point marginally further down the track (900m).
+Our primary aim is to determine the optimum behavioural car and driving conditions at which the vehicle exits Turn 2, based on the time to reach a fixed distance point marginally further down the track (900m).

 The setup involves acquiring multiple reference datasets describing the race circuit and lap performance.
 The proposed final dataframe integrates these into engineered lap-level features, capturing key performance indicators (braking point, throttle point, etc) alongside aggregated measures (e.g. total throttle applied within defined segments) to further complement the evaluation of performances.
 These tasks highlight a significant initial step in bridging the gap between model driven optimisation and real world telemetry analysis in the modern motorsport landscape.